 Contact Jeff at email@example.com to provide surfboard performance interests and information.

-HSA Ropes comes in two models.
-The Old School is one and one quarter inches of bright yellow hollow core polypropylene.
+The Hybrid tow rope is one and one quarter inches of bright yellow hollow core polypropylene with a section of two and one half inches.
 Designed to float, this rope has a durable delron thimble (PWC attachment point) and protective vinyl sheath from the PWC contact point to six feet out, reducing the potential for rope being sucked into an intake grate.
-Strong, light and thick enough to short-hand, tow surfers have been loving this rope for years.
-The Hybrid has a section of two and one half inches of bright yellow hollow core polypropylene.
-All the evolution and technology of the Old School rope above combined with a few new user friendly assets.
+Strong, light and thick enough to short-rope, tow surfers have been loving this rope for years.
 Due to the large material diameter, the Hybrid tow rope is forgiving which means its easy to grab even with tired hands from a day of towing.
 The inherent elasticity built into the rope reduces the jolt that creates tired arms and shoulders.
 The foam serves a dual role of added buoyancy, as well as making it the easiest rope to short- hand.
 The Hybrid is the go-to rope chosen by top tow teams.
 Handle sold separately.
 Optional quick release assembly for safely attaching rope to your PWC is recommended.

 Darien molded front and back impact protection with independent primary and secondary power belt.
 Grab handle at back of neck for emergencies.
 Heavy duty zipper plus buckle closure to prevent the vest from being ripped open by a wave.
 Though not officially a type 3 personal floatation device, the Shock Vest has similar bouyant capabilities.